gortzaah/gortzaah.github.io/_pages/about.md

 ## 🧬 Past research focus
 I primarily use mathematical modeling and data analysis for my research.
 Because of the interdisciplinary nature of my research, I am actively collaborating with experimental biologists (and hopefully clinicians in the future).
 Some of my previous research focused on the following problems:
 * PhD: To understand when, why, and how specific mutation rates benefit cancers adapting to treatment.
-I also investigated the role of metabolic conversion in the emergence of treatment resistance, using pharmacokinetic (PK) modeling, and the limits of epigenetic DNA (ecDNA) during cancer evolution.
+I also investigated the role of metabolic conversion in the emergence of treatment resistance, using pharmacokinetic (PK) modeling, and the limits of extrachromosomal DNA (ecDNA) during cancer evolution.
 * Research Assistant: Modeling autocatalytic enzyme kinetics and analyzing reaction kinetics databases
 * M.Sc.: Detecting causality in circadian rhythms models and data